Episode Transcript

 Well, Michael Jackson is a different story because when he

-was a kid he was also fucking abused.
+was a kid, he was also fucking abused.

-But.
+Yeah, but.
 I mean like, but again, this is

 one of those things where I tellpeople like which one do you